KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 [ByClassIdentifier]
 contentclass[fieldname]=half
 ```

+### Order of FieldDefinitions

+Make the attributes order follow the order it displays on the page.
+E.g a footer text FieldDefinition should reside at the bottom of the edit area, if it sits at the bottom of the page.
+This is called 'cognitive mapping' and makes it easy for the editor to relate to the Content she's editing.

+### Make use of FieldDefinitionGroups

+Group FieldDefinitions (e.g meta information) enabling the editor to open or close a group of FieldDefinitions.
+Another example for grouping is global attributes, e.g footer information, or other static information.
+You can create FieldDefinitionGroups in `content.ini`.

+### Text editor typeface

+Change the default typeface inside the text editor to the same typeface used in the site's design.
+To do this, override content.css inside the TinyMCE iframe.
+This creates a better connection between the site being edited and the edit area.

 ## <a name="site-configuration-preview-url"></a> Shareable preview URLs
 In order to make it possible for anyone to preview a user's draft, the desired groups of users must be granted access to eZ Exceed's preview module.
 The following INI setting must also be set in order to make it work: